oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/azure-kubernetes-service/model-in-image.md

    **Note**: We will refer to this working copy of the sample as `/tmp/mii-sample`, (`mii` is short for model in image); however, you can use a different location.

 1. Download the latest WebLogic Deploying Tooling (WDT) and WebLogic Image Tool (WIT) installer ZIP files to your `/tmp/mii-sample/model-images` directory.
-Both WDT and WIT are required to create your Model in Image container images.
+Both WDT and WIT are required to create your Model in Image images.

    ```shell
    $ cd /tmp/mii-sample/model-images